What to do with Mac volume keys not working

 How do I control the volume on my Mac without the keyboard?

-If the volume keys on your keyboard aren't working, you can adjust the volume directly from the macOS menu bar.
+To control the volume on your Mac without the keyboard, adjust the volume directly from the macOS menu bar.
 Alternatively, create custom shortcuts or gestures to control the volume.
 Another option is to access Sound in System Settings to adjust the volume slider manually.

 How to reset Mac audio?